Wiechciu/bookini/README.md

 ## ✅ FIXES

 - Refactor `CustomerAutoFillComponent` as a subclass of `LineEdit`
+- Fix date updates - when date is changed, booking is not immediately updated.

 ---

 ## 🧩 TODO

+- Change color of the booking in the calendar when prepayment is done
+- Selecting booking in the database should select the item in the Calendar
+- Selected items should have a different color in the calendar.
+- Online synchronize.
+- Automatic cost calculation based on room parameters.

 ### 📋 Booking Features
 - Auto-fill customer data from previous bookings